IBM/MLOps-CPD/README.md

 Now you are ready to start!

 ## 1.4.
 Adding the Notebooks to the Project Space

+When this asset was created from scratch, it was laid out for our CPDaaS solution.
+However, there are slight - but for this project relevant - differences between the two including the absence of a file system and a less refined Git integration in CPDaaS.
+We are currently weighing the pros and cons of two approaches: Highlighting points of this documentation where CPDaaS is limited (including a work-around), or offering a separate repository.

 ### Adding the Notebooks (CPDaaS)